-In 2023, the SAN Pathogen and Point Source Workgroup strengthened communication between and provided educational resources to wastewater and drinking water utilities to improve source water protection efforts.
+In 2024, the SAN Pathogen and Point Source Workgroup strengthened communication between and provided educational resources to wastewater and drinking water utilities to improve source water protection efforts.
 The group facilitated data and information sharing to document wastewater treatment technologies and improvements and investigated evolving source water issues - including unregulated contaminants.
-PWD also helps plan and coordinate the biennial Water Utility Forum, a daylong event where water utilities throughout the Schuylkill River watershed meet to discuss source water issues.
-The next Water Utility Forum, likely to be held in 2024, will be expanded to include Delaware River water utilities as both attendees and planning committee members.
+PWD also helped plan and coordinate 2024's biennial Water Utility Forum, a day-long event where water utilities throughout southeast Pennsylvania meet to discuss source water issues.
+This year's Water Utility Forum was the first to expand geographically and invite utilities outside of the Schuylkill River watershed.
+The next event, likely to be held in 2026, may include Delaware River water utilities as planning committee members.

 PWD began outreach to water utilities in the Baxter area of influence in 2023, holding an in-person meeting with Lehigh County Authority (LCA) to discuss watershed protection, source water monitoring, and the Delaware Valley Early Warning System.
 Dialogue between PWD and LCA remains ongoing, as does PWD's outreach to Delaware River water and wastewater utilities.
-PWD also attended a series of meetings hosted by DRBC, which convened more than one dozen water and wastewater utilities along the lower Delaware River.
-These meetings were intended to explore both interest in and feasibility of forming a source water collaborative for the watershed.
-That potential collaborative remains in the exploratory stage, but PWD will continue to track its progress and adjust its own outreach accordingly.
+In 2024, DRBC formally approved and convened a Source Water Protection subcommittee, on which PWD holds the position of reserved member.
+PWD attended DRBC's inaugural Source Water Protection Subcommittee meeting on November 14, 2024, and accepted the position of chair of the new subcommittee.
+The initial meeting convened nearly one dozen water and wastewater utilities along the lower Delaware River, along with regulatory partners.
+This initial meeting focused on available spill modeling and coordinated spill response for future events.
+The next meeting is expected to be held in spring 2025.